-Israel denying Covid vaccine to Palestinians is medical apartheid
+Why is Israel denying Covid vaccine to Palestinians?
+Two words: Medical apartheid

 Israeli settlers throughout the West Bank have been receiving the Pfizer vaccine on time, while Palestinians living in the same area under Israel's control and military rule, were entirely left out.

 Amnesty International deemed this situation an example of "institutionalised discrimination that defines the Israeli government's policy towards Palestinians," where the lives of Israeli settlers are valued more than Palestinians'.
 Similarly, multiple leading health and human rights organisations slammed Israel for depriving the Palestinians of the vaccine; a ludicrous selectivity, if not from a humanitarian perspective, then from a public health perspective where both populations share the same geographical space.

 Occupation whitewashers quickly took up an aggressive pushback against the argument that Palestinians' health should be of equal value to Israelis'.
 One widely promoted article from the centre-right newspaper the Jerusalem Post confidently concludes that any criticism that Israel is denying Palestinians the vaccine is inherently antisemitic, as it fits into the "centuries-old antisemitic libel that Jews spread diseases."

 This argument was shared by Israeli diplomats and hasbarists, while the liberal pro-Israel Jewish lobby group, JStreet, has said that Israel is morally and legally obligated to "ensure that all residents of the territory it rules over receive necessary medical services."

 |It's ludicrous selectivity, if not from a humanitarian perspective, then from a public health perspective where both populations share the same geographical space|